Review your overall compliance posture, interact with the data, and generate reports directly from the Compliance Dashboard.

 - The Compliance coverage sunburst chart highlights the passed and failed resource count across all compliance standards and enables easy comparison.
 When you click on the inner circle, you can drill-down to the summary for a specific compliance standard that needs your attention; click the center of the donut to toggle and view all the compliance standards.
 When you click on the outer circle, you can view the alerts that map to the failed resources associated with a standard.To review all the details, click the link for the description of the compliance standard.

 - Compliance Standards Table—The last section is a list of all the built-in and custom standards that you may have defined to monitor and audit your organization’s performance.
 Each row in the table includes a description of a standard and the total number of policies that map to the standard.
 It also includes the total number of unique resources monitored for that standard, the pass and fail count, along with a percentage of the resources that passed the compliance checks.
 For each failed check, the severity of the issue affects where it is counted.
 For example, if a resource fails a high severity policy, it is not counted towards a medium or low failure even if it fails a medium or low severity policy rule.To learn about each compliance standard, the requirements/sections that it comprises and the policies that map to each requirement, use the links in each row.
 You can also click the description in the table to open a new tab that automatically filters the data to display information about the selected compliance standard and then generate a report on demand.
-For offline access, Download Compliance Standards as a CSV file.
+To generate compliance reports, see Add a New Compliance Report.

 Recommended For You